M4xi1m3/M4xi1m3.github.io/_posts/2020-09-17-Micmost-git-leak.md

 Don't put .git directories in public.
 Don't open your DB to the internet.
 Don't be a dick to intruders if they are nice with you, and everything will be fine.

+## EDIT: Well, I was wrong.

+I had an agreement with them.
+They let me disclose the vulnerability, but without deteriorating their band image, which I did.
+As a counterpart, I asked them to let me publish the article on their discord, and publicly.
+Well, 30s after putting the link on their discord, I got banned.
+No explainations, straight off banned.
+So, I'll go full on with them.

+The PHP code of their panel is one of the worst thing I've seen in my life.
+Nothing is protected, and their way of handling starting and stopping the servers can be exploited really easilly.

+When I explained to them why slated md5 was a bad choice, they were like "nah, it's ok.".
+In the end, they didn't disclose that to their constumers, and didn't bother switching hashing algorythm.

+Legally speaking, Micmo is **nothing**, not a single information about a company on their website.
+This is completly illegal, as French laws (yes they are French) require corporations to put informations about the corp itself, like the addresse of the headquarter and the SIRET number.

+If you got a server on there, **run away**.